Home » How To » How to Backup Drivers Using PowerShell Command

 Powershell command to backup drivers 02

-4. After executing a command, give PowerShell a few seconds, and it will backup all the installed drivers.
-You will see the output something like the below image.
-Of course, the output will differ depending on the installed drivers.
+After executing a command, Windows PowerShell will scan and back up all the drivers to the provided destination folder.
+The entire process might take a couple of minutes.
+Once done, you will see the output something like the image below.
+Of course, the output will differ depending on the installed drivers on your system.

 Powershell command to backup drivers 03

-5. To verify, open the destination folder in the File Explorer, and you will see that Windows has backed up drivers with the PowerShell command.
-The good thing is that every device driver is in its own folder.
+To verify, open the destination folder in the File Explorer, and you will see that Windows has backed up drivers.
+The good thing is that every device driver is in its own separate folder.
+So, there will be no confusion in guessing which driver belongs to which device.

 Powershell command to backup drivers 04